Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • warm the damaged area with your breath or body heat;

-• you can lower the injured limb into water, no more than 20 ° C, and gradually topping up warm water bring it to 40 ° C;
+• you can immerse the injured limb in water, no more than 20°C, and gradually add warm water bring it to 40°C;

-• wrap the cold-affected area with a woolen scarf or simply soft cloth;
+• wrap a woolen scarf around the cold-affected area or simply soft cloth;

 • put the victim to bed;